Investigators & Collaborators

 Clayon Hamilton, PhD

-Dr. Hamilton is the Manager of Policy, Learning, and Evaluation at Community Action Initiative, an Adjunct Professor in the Faculty of Health Sciences at Simon Fraser University, and an Affiliate Scientist as Arthritis Research Canada.
+Dr. Hamilton is the Lead, Knowledge Exchange and Mobilization at Foundry, an Adjunct Professor in the Faculty of Health Sciences at Simon Fraser University, and an Affiliate Scientist as Arthritis Research Canada.
 Trained as a health services researcher, Clayon takes an evidence-informed and partnership approach to leadership in healthcare sectors.

 Clayon obtained his PhD in Health and Rehabilitation Sciences in two fields: Measurement & Methods and Musculoskeletal Research at Western University, supported by Canadian Institute of Health Research (CIHR) awards.
 He completed postdoctoral training in health services and knowledge translation at the University of British Columbia and Arthritis Research Canada, funded by both CIHR and Michael Smith Foundation for Health Research (MSFHR).
 He spent 2 years as a Health System Impact Fellow at the BC Ministry of Health, supporting evaluation within the primary care sector.
 Clayon was then the Regional Practice Lead for Research and Knowledge Translation for long-term care in BC’s largest regional health authority.